vpsfreecz/haveapi/doc/protocol.md

 changing a single line of code.
 A client can also be used on all APIs with compatible self-describing format, without any changes at all.

+# Protocol versioning
+Protocol version defines the form and contents of

+ - the envelope,
+ - API description,
+ - data transfers.

+Protocol version is in the form `<major>.<minor>`. `major` is incremented whenever a change is made to the protocol that breaks backward compatibility.
+When backward compatibility is kept and only some new features are added to the protocol, `major` stays and `minor` is incremented.

 # Envelope
 In addition to output format specified below, every API response is wrapped in an envelope.